lanl/benchmarks/doc/sphinx/10_microbenchmarks/M1_STREAM/STREAM.rst

 Figure of Merit
 ---------------

-The primary FOM is the max Triad rate (MB/s).
+The primary FOM is the MAX Triad rate (MB/s).

 Run Rules
 ---------